 Some are very basic in design whereas others have a decorative quality about them so they can actually double as decor in your patio space.
 These particular models can be used for your home patio as well as for restaurant patios since they are so versatile.

-Commercial use is also common of the more powerful outdoor heater models, as the standing outdoor heater design gives some space to engineers to squeeze out as much BTUs as possible.
+Commercial use is also common for the more powerful outdoor heater models, as the standing outdoor heater design gives some space to engineers to squeeze out as many BTUs as possible.

 Wall-mounted Patio Heater

 While not as popular as a standing patio heater, the wall-mounted versions also have their own set of pros and cons.

 There you can mount it to a wall, or in some cases mount it to a ceiling.
 Make sure you look at the unit’s specifics before making that choice.

 Some of these wall-mount versions also come with a stand so that you’ve got the option of using it either way.